The Out of Africa Theory

 However, another piece of evidence outdates the above Solo River findings.
 In June 30 of 2011, in an article written by Daniel Smith, and to show how fast things change in this field of study, it claims that an ancestor of modern humans, the Homo erectus, widely considered a direct ancestor of Homo sapiens, migrated out of Africa 1.8 million years ago.
 The article claims that by around 500,000 years ago it had vanished from Africa and much of Asia, but until now was thought to have co-existed with their ancestors.
 The new research suggests this assumption was wrong, and Homo erectus disappeared long before the arrival of Homo sapiens in Asia.

 New excavations and dating analysis indicate that Homo erectus was extinct by at least 143,000 years ago, and perhaps more than 550,000 years ago.
-If this is the case, it challenges the widely accepted "Out of Africa" hypothesis which holds that modern humans became fully evolved in Africa before emigrating to other parts of the world.
+If this is the case, it again challenges the widely accepted "Out of Africa" hypothesis which holds that modern humans became fully evolved in Africa before emigrating to other parts of the world.
 The model presupposes an overlap between Homo sapiens and the older species of humans they replaced outside Africa.
 This late survival of Homo erectus in Indonesia had previously been held up as evidence supporting this theory.

 Dr. Etty Indriati, from Gadjah Mada university in Indonesia, who co-led the investigations at two sites on Indonesia’s Solo river, said "Homo erectus probably did not share habitats with modern humans."
 In this way, a "Multi-Regional" hypothesis proposes that modern humans evolved from ancestor species in Africa, Asia and Europe.
 Thus, Africa was not the only place where modern humans developed.